cudanlab/cudanlab.github.io/content/conference.md

 Confirmed ***keynotes***, accepted ***long talks***, and accepted ***lighting talk and poster*** combinations are listed below.
 Further information includes the ***conference scope***, ***key dates***, ***registration & accommodation***, the now closed ***call for abstracts***, the team of ***organizers***, and the international ***program committee*** members (who have performed peer-review).

-**[Free conference registration](https://konverentsikeskus.tlu.ee/en/cudan-2023-conference-registration-form)** for accepted authors, PC members, CUDAN affiliates, and guests remains open until we run out of capacity.
-Pre-conference workshops require free separate [signup](https://forms.gle/n6ETYKHLw17KNxP46).
+**[Conference registration](https://konverentsikeskus.tlu.ee/en/cudan-2023-conference-registration-form)** for accepted authors, PC members, CUDAN affiliates, and guests was made available free of charge, thanks to funding through the European Commission.
+Pre-conference workshops require free separate [signup](https://forms.gle/n6ETYKHLw17KNxP46) and remain open.

 **We are looking forward to seeing you in Tallinn from December 13 to 16!**